Valley Railroad 3025: Construction and export

-In 1988, the Connecticut Valley Railroad (VALE) announced that they would import a new steam locomotive from China, since Chinese steam locomotives shared identical specifications with American locomotives, and they were still being mass-produced, at the time.
-Other tourist railroad operators quickly considered following suit, including the K&K's owner and operator, Sloan Cornell.
+In 1988, the Connecticut Valley Railroad (VALE) announced that they would import a new steam locomotive from China, since Chinese steam locomotives shared identical specifications with American locomotives, and they were still being mass-produced at the time.
+Other tourist railroad operators quickly considered following suit, including the KKRR's owner and operator, Sloan Cornell.
+Additionally, the Arizona-based Grand Canyon Railway (GCR) looked into acquiring some American-built KD7 class 2-8-0s.
 Cornell approached the Tangshan Locomotive and Rolling Stock Works and placed a $350,000 order for a locomotive with matching specifications and modifications to SY-1647M, the VALE's new locomotive.

-The K&K's new locomotive was a copy of Tangshan's SY class, and it was numbered SY-1658M —'M' indicated its planned shipment to America.
+The KKRR's new locomotive was a copy of Tangshan's SY class, and it was numbered SY-1658M —'M' indicated its planned shipment to America.
 (Note: A second SY-1658 locomotive was built specifically for domestic usage in China, being assigned to work at the Hanson Iron and Steel works.
 As of 2024, SY-1658 is preserved at Handan East railway station.)
 Its boiler design had to be altered to meet both the American Society of Mechanical Engineers (ASME) boiler code and Federal Railroad Administration (FRA) regulations; a stock-standard Chinese steam locomotive was not permitted to operate in the Northeastern U.S., due to certain construction methods.
 The firebox sheets had to be thickened, the crownsheet staybolts had to be enlarged, and the welding technique for assembling the boiler sections had to be altered.
 The engineer's controls in the cab also had to be repositioned from the left side to the right side.

-Construction on the new SY-1658M locomotive was completed, in July 1989.
-For several months, there were delays in shipping SY-1658M and SY-1647M, along with the Boone and Scenic Valley Railroad's stock-standard JS class No. 8419, since the Tiananmen Square protests caused difficulties in securing a ship.
+In July 1989, construction on the new SY-1658M locomotive was completed.
+For several months, there were delays in shipping SY-1658M and SY-1647M, along with the Boone and Scenic Valley Railroad's stock-standard JS class No. 8419, since that year's Tiananmen Square massacre caused difficulties in securing a ship.
+GCR backed out of their KD7 acquisitions, since they were unwilling to wait out the ordeal.
 In September, one ship was secured, the M.V.
-Trade Fir, and the two SY locomotives were loaded on board in Dalian, while No. 8419 was loaded in Qingdao, and then the three locomotives were shipped eastward across the Pacific Ocean.
+Trade Fir, and the two SYs were loaded on board in Dalian, while No. 8419 was loaded in Qingdao, and then the three locomotives were shipped eastward across the Pacific Ocean.
 In November, No. 8419 was unloaded at Long Beach, California, and the following month, on December 17, the M.V.
 Trade Fir was docked at the Port of Camden in New Jersey, where the two SY locomotives were unloaded onto the Beckett Street Terminal.
 They were subsequently shipped over Conrail to their respective destinations.